amer236/VAMIX/resources/SE206_VAMIX_ReadMe.txt

 OVERVIEW
--Upon running the program, the main video player and controls are located on the right of the window, -with 3 tabs on the left.
+-Upon running the program, the main video player and controls are located on the right of the window, -with 4 tabs on the left.
--The general tab contains file select and file download capabilities.
+-The File Select tab contains file select and file download capabilities.
 The file select allows you -to import video files to an easy access list.
 -From here, individual files can be loaded into the player.
 -To download a file, simply enter a url and click download.
 The download progress is displayed -with a loading bar.
--The audio tab allows you to cut audio, video or both, to merge audio tracks, and to replace a video's audio track with another.
+-The Manipulation tab allows you to cut audio, video or both, to merge audio tracks, replace a video's audio track with another, and join media files.
 -Each of these functions can be carried out at the same time, can be cancelled and show whether they are active.
--The video tab allows you to add a title screen and a credits scene to the current video, and to apply filters to the video.
+-The Video tab allows you to add a title screen and a credits scene to the current video, and to apply filters to the video.
--The top menu bar allows you to Save/Load state, as well as select some custom theme colours.
+-The top menu bar allows you to Save/Load state, as well as select some custom theme colours and adjust media playback settings.
 -This readme can also be accessed the menu bar.

 OVERLAY AUDIO